golemfactory/yagna-docs/yajsapi/mid-level/examples/hello.md

 streamResult.on("end", () => console.log("Execution done"));
 ```

-Now in `results` we have an array of `Result` objects (TODO: link to API reference) indexed by command number in the script starting from 0.
+Now in `results` we have an array of [Result](../../docs/interfaces/activity_results.Result.md) objects indexed by command number in the script starting from 0.

 To display the result of the Run command, do the following: